Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 VOLUME

 Volume should match your current fitness level and objective.
-Repetition schemes are fixed within each round, but total workload is driven by how many rounds you can complete while maintaining movement quality.
+Repetition schemes are fixed within each round, but the total workload is driven by how many rounds you can complete while maintaining movement quality.

 TEMPO

 Tempo is the regulator.
 Move with purpose, not urgency.
 Maintain a movement quality standard of 8 out of 10 or higher throughout the workout.
-If technique begins to break down, adjust pace or load before sacrificing position.
+If your technique begins to break down, adjust pace or load before sacrificing position.

 Moderate Intensity